KarlSchreiner/Rogue-Pong/README.md

 we could put objects in the middle. likely will get stuck and bounce around for a bit.
 That's a feature.

+click power ups to drive player engagmenet

+## upgrade ideas

+//it's a shop where the upgrades are random

+stops moving --focus points // do a check every second.
+1/10 chance to stop goes the wrong way --iq // check every frame percent to wrong //give accleration
+speed paddle can move
+width of paddle

+money printer upgrade-- prints coins on screen when ball hits coin you get upgrade money printer to get more coins

+health

+slow down region //continuos
+hole in paddle // activated lasts x seconds // how long it stays and how many uses

+spawn in more balls
+One sided balls

+more paddles // each paddle locks on to next ball zombie paddle stationary paddle //potentially has health

+## backend

+how close you made it or completion time

+game state how much money you have what round you are on what upgrades you have name of save

+get new upgrade choices endpoint

+purchased upgrade endpoint

+start round endpoint

+round end endpoint

 ## Tickets

 Remove anys
 Handle end of game
 look into zustand
+standardize aiVar spelling

 ## Dev Commands